 These services include support provided by teachers (including ASN teachers) and school support staff, such as pupil support assistants and educational psychologists; mental health professionals, and other specialist staff.
 They are delivered by local authorities, health services, and voluntary and private sector service providers.

 However, while there has been an increasing demand for support for those with ASN, this is against a backdrop of inadequate resourcing and staffing of services.
 Along with delays in identification, assessment and intervention, many children and young people with ASN are missing out on the care and support they so vitally need.
-The impacts on those with ASN have been aggravated further by rising levels of poverty, increasing due to the cost-of-living crisis, and the damaging effects of the Covid-19 pandemic and associated lockdowns.
-Restricted support and significant impacts on mental health are potentially leading to a lost generation of vulnerable children and young people.

-Well-resourced services and improved staffing will help to address the poorer educational and employment outcomes these children and young people experience.
-Such activity will serve to support the closing of the educational attainment gap and aid the creation of a more equal society.
+Well-resourced services and improved staffing, who are adequately trained, will help to ensure we are providing the right support at the right time, supporting the closing of the educational attainment gap and creating a more inclusive society.

 It is also clearly vital that those who are thought to require additional support have this identified as early as possible, are promptly assessed and are provided with it.
 Such early intervention can assist in preventing further difficulties developing later, maximising their life chances and enabling them to flourish and thrive.